luiscarlosgph/vitcifar10/README.md

 This repository contains the Python package `vitcifar10`, which is a Vision Transformer (ViT) baseline code for training and testing on CIFAR-10.

+This implementation only supports CUDA (no CPU training).

 Install
 -------